A quality system in your research laboratory is the most effective and efficient way to

 |10.15||The Culture, the Politics and the Scientist's Perspective

 Understanding research environments, the drivers and the challenges.

 |11.00||Workshop - Risk Management

 Thinking about risk management and prioritisation.
 Looking at the critical factors for the implementations of a successful quality system.

 Implementing quality systems without stifling the creative environment.
 Management support, approaches for implementation and steps to take.

 Getting it right first time.
-How attitudes and behaviours affect results.
+Importance of understanding why.